aumouvantsillage/guillaume.baierouge.fr/src/2014-10-02-why-i-write-free-software.md

 I personally do not donate to the developers of every free software that I use, so I do not expect to receive donations from all users of Sozi as well.
 As a result, Sozi will probably not make me rich.

+*Edit:* I realize that this section could be misinterpreted.
+Actually, I am quite satisfied with what I earn in my current job.
+I am not asking you to give me a complementary income in exchange for my work.
+Please consider that these donations can help me pay costs related to the development of Sozi, such as the hosting service for the web site of Sozi.

 For fun
 =======